edakturk14/fuel-dapp-template/README.md

 3. Install the beta-3 network toolchain to test and deploy smart contracts using the following command:
     `fuelup toolchain install beta-3`

-4. Install the Fuel Wallet by following the steps [here](https://wallet.fuel.network/docs/install/).
+4. Install the Fuel Browser Wallet by following the steps [here](https://wallet.fuel.network/docs/install/).

-5. Get some Testnet tokens from [the testnet faucet](https://faucet-beta-3.fuel.network/)

 ### Getting Started